MicrosoftDocs/customer-voice/cv-docs/view-survey-invite.md

 ---
 title: "View survey invitations report | MicrosoftDocs"
-description: "Instructions for viewing survey invitations report" ms.date: 07/29/2020 ms.service: dynamics-365-customervoice
+description: "A survey invitation record is created for each survey email that's sent.
+This topic explains how to view the survey invitations report." ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article
-ms.topic: article